OpenBookPrices/country-data/README.md

 // currencies are accessed by their code (uppercase) console.log( currencies.USD.name ); // 'United States dollar'

+// regions are accessed using a camel case name console.log( regions.europe.countries )
 ```

 It is very simple for now - feel free to contribute more helpful accessors.